SiliconLabs/zigbee_applications/zigbee_battery_monitor/README.md

 1. Create a **Zigbee - SoC ZigbeeMinimal** project in Simplicity Studio.

-2. Copy all attached files in src/coordinator/ folders into the project root folder (overwriting existing).
+2. Copy all attached files in src/coordinator/ folders into the project root folder (overwriting existing files).
 3. Open the .slcp file:
   - Select the **SOFTWARE COMPONENTS** tab and install these software components:
     - [Zigbee] → [Zigbee 3.0] → [Find and Bind Target]